babu111/arxiv_recommender/README.md

 # ArXiv Paper Recommender App

 ## Progress
+- 6.5.2025: The web app is deployed at https://arxivrecommender-atidvvey32o7zc4bsrrbbx.streamlit.app/
 - 5.30.2025: All features implemented.
 Beautified frontend.
 - 5.2.2025: Able to fetch papers from arXiv api.
 Showing a rating bar for users to submit rating.
 Clicking "View PDF" takes users to arXiv paper page.
 Wrote a unit test.
 Refer to unit test section of readme.
 - 4.18.2025: Finished building the frontend tech stack using ReAct.
 The homepage is showing just fine.
 Plan to build the Arxiv api & recommendation system via python backend.
 Plan to also include a registration and login mechanism for users.